ePages-de/epages-docs/_posts/2016/2016-04-20-agile-hackathon.md

 Since the views on the roles differed a lot depending on the company location, this caused some productive discussions.
 In the end, we came up with the following definitions of the roles for ePages:

-{% image blog/blog-agile-manifesto.jpg 45% right %} Agile Manifesto {% endimage %}
+{% imagecaption blog/blog-agile-manifesto.jpg 45% right %} Agile Manifesto {% endimagecaption %}

 ### Product Owner